Holistic Unlearning Benchmark: A Multi-Faceted Evaluation for Text-to-Image Diffusion Model Unlearning: HUB: Holistic Unlearning Benchmark

 \subsubsection{Attack robustness}

 The attack robustness perspective evaluates whether unlearning methods are robust against optimization-based attacks.
 We employ Ring-a-Bell~\citep{ringabell} to generate 1,000 prompts per concept.
-Specifically, Ring-a-Bell optimizes a randomly initialized prompt using a CLIP text encoder to align closely with the target concept word in the CLIP space.
+Specifically, Ring-A-Bell optimizes a randomly initialized prompt using a CLIP text encoder to align closely with the target concept word in the CLIP space.
 We report the proportion of the target concepts in images generated with the optimized prompts.
+Additionally, to further assess robustness, we include evaluations using two more attacks: UnlearnDiffAtk (UDA)~\citep{zhang2024generate} and Unlearning or Concealment (UoC)~\citep{sharma2024unlearning}.
+Detailed descriptions and results for the attacks are provided in the \cref{app:attack_robustness}.